What Happens Once You Choose WordPress?

 Selecting a theme takes time, you want to be sure to make the right choice.
 The real work on the site begins once you have a theme installed.
 You’ll then work in all the elements to make the site your own and have it fulfill your needs.
 Once you have the framework provided by the WordPress theme that you’ve selected you’ll create your pages, install plugins, get security/SEO/functionality setup, update widgets, write and create content, proofread and edit, create galleries, resize images and logos, create a blog, move content across from another site if needed etc.

 5. WordPress Themes vs Coding from The Ground Up

-Selecting and then installing a theme opposed to coding a site gives you a base to start from while saving both time and money.
-Coding a website from the ground up will take far longer and cost you far more.
+Selecting and installing a theme opposed to coding a site gives you a base to start from while saving time and money.
+Coding from the ground up will take longer and cost far more.
 Compared to the cost of a front end create the price of a coder is substantial.
-A WordPress theme provides a cost effective and time-saving solution that is completely customisable, and in all cases offers the option to add additional code if one wanted to change or add specifics of a theme.
+A WordPress theme provides a cost-effective and time-saving solution that is completely customisable, and in all cases offers the option to add additional code if one wanted to change or add specifics of a theme.
 Keep in mind that any hard coding on your website has not been included in your quote, you were quoted on the customisation of a free WordPress theme.